It’s important to know if you’re investing your advertising and marketing dollars wisely.

 These displays allow you to increase the impact and appearance of your product at the most crucial moment – when the customer is making a purchase.

 For example, you set up a large display advertising your product in a prominent area near the registers.
-While people are waiting in line to make their purchases, they’re likely to notice that display.
+While people are waiting in line to start purchasing, they’re likely to notice that display.
+Many business owners who use CrunchTime Restaurant Management Software have seen how POP displays have a positive effect in sales data and are well worth the investment.

 You have a captive audience who are two to three times more likely to buy your product upon seeing it.
 And even if they don’t buy, you’ve established brand recognition.